 Section 1: President

 The President shall be the chief executive officer of the Association.
 He/she shall preside over all meetings of the Board and of the members.
 He/she shall have general and active supervision of the business of the Association; subject however, to the right of the Board of Directors to delegate any specific power except as may be, by statute, exclusively conferred upon the President, to any other officer or Director of the Association.
-He/she shall be an ex-officio member of all committees.
+He/she shall be an ex-official member of all committees.

 Section 2: Vice President